 During the periods presented, we provided certain customers with irrevocable standby letters of credit to secure our obligations for the delivery of products, performance guarantees and warranty commitments in accordance with sales arrangements.
-These letters of credit are collateralized by our credit line or restricted cash and generally terminate within 12 to 36 months from issuance.
-At March 31, 2011 and December 31, 2010, amounts outstanding on letters of credit collateralized by our line of credit totaled approximately \$8.0 million and \$7.6 million, respectively.
+Some of these letters of credit were issued under our revolving line of credit.
+The letters of credit generally terminate within 12 to 36 months from issuance.